D3anDev/Wireshark/README.md

-# Wireshark
+# Wireshark Networking Experiments and Documentation

-Networking experiments using Wireshark focused on traffic capture, analysis, and troubleshooting.
-Includes documentation and write-ups on identifying vulnerabilities, detecting insecure traffic, and securing networks through practical packet analysis.
+This repository documents my networking experiments and projects using Wireshark.
+It covers various aspects of network traffic capture, detailed analysis, and troubleshooting techniques.
+Included are comprehensive write-ups and general documentation that explain my hands-on experiences with Wireshark — from identifying vulnerabilities and detecting insecure protocols to analyzing suspicious traffic patterns.
+My goal is to demonstrate how effective packet analysis can enhance network security by uncovering and addressing potential threats.